 You are here

 During the time in which the American Jazz Museum and The Blue Room are closed, we have designed a contest to pay homage to one of the world’s greatest musicians, Charlie Parker.
 Our efforts are meant to stimulate the creative minds of all musicians (instrumentalists and vocalists) and to award a small stipend to the top three winners of the contest.

 Participants filmed a performance of a bebop tune based on the criteria set below.

-- Please choose one of the two categories:
+- Selected from one of the two categories:

 - Compose and perform (1) tune in the bebop style.

 Arrange and perform (1) Charlie Parker tune of your choice.

-The selected tune should be 3 minutes or less.
+The selected tunes were 3 minutes or less.

-The selected tune can be performed as a solo, duo, trio, quartet, or your preferred ensemble size, but please take into considerations safe measures of social distancing to support efforts to stop the spread of COVID-19 Coronavirus.
+The selected tune were performed as a solo, duo, trio, quartet, or your preferred ensemble size, with extreme care and effort taken towards social distancing and reducing the spread of COVID-19.

 First place - $250